LightWare-Optoelectronics/pixhawk-guide/README.md

 - SF02: http://ardupilot.org/copter/docs/common-rangefinder-sf02.html
 - SF40C: http://ardupilot.org/copter/docs/common-lightware-sf40c-objectavoidance.html

-> NOTE: The new SF40C (Manufactured after `July 2018`) does not yet support the Pixhawk out of the box.

 This guide has been tested with ArduPlane 3.9.1 and ArduCopter 3.5.7.
 If you are using the `PX4` stack instead of ArduPilot then this guide will still be useful for upgrading and configuring your LightWare device.

 If you have any questions or issues with this process please contact Robert at rob@lightware.co.za